 The 1954 Convention recognises the international legal status of "stateless persons".
 Article I establishes the definition of a stateless person in international law: someone "who is not considered as a national by any State under the operation of its law".
 This definition is now also recognised to be customary international law.
-Persons who satisfy the definition are entitled to certain rights and duties contained in the 1954 Convention.
+Establishing whether or not a person is considered as a national under the operation of a country's law, requires a careful analysis of how the State applies its nationality laws in practice.
+Persons who satisfy the definition are entitled to certain rights and must comply with certain duties contained in the 1954 Convention.
 The Convention does not cover so-called de facto stateless persons for whom no universally accepted definition exists in international law.
 However, de facto stateless persons are entitled to protection under international human rights law.
 Stateless refugees are covered by the 1951 Convention relating to the Status of Refugees and should be treated in accordance with international refugee law.